qifan-wu/urbanAIPolicy_Vis/README.md

 subcategories = df['subcategory'].tolist()
 ```

+6. Run locally

+`python app.py`

 ## Deploy it on Fly.io
+Fly.io a lightweight and cost-effective platform for running backend apps.
+It supports Flask, SQLite, and file-based workflows, making it ideal for fast, flexible deployment with a public URL.

+### Steps:
-Sign up for fly.io account at https://fly.io/dashboard
+1. Sign up for fly.io account at https://fly.io/dashboard

-First time launch:
+2. First time launch:
 `fly launch`

-Whenever you want to update your app
+3. Whenever you want to update your app
 run `fly deploy` in terminal

 See instructions details from https://fly.io/docs/reference/fly-launch/